 UW Medicine content server.

-UW Psychiatry and Addictions Case Conference series (UW PACC) is a free CME-accredited program designed to expand the mental health and addictions care capacity of health care professionals, especially in remote, underserved areas of Washington.
-The series is appropriate for primary care providers including MDs, ARNPs, PAs and psychiatrists willing to engage in a proven model of distance learning.
+UW Psychiatry and Addictions Case Conference series (UW PACC) is a CME-accredited program designed to expand the mental health and addictions care capacity of health care professionals, especially in remote, underserved areas of Washington.
+The series is appropriate for primary care providers including MDs, ARNPs, PAs and mental health providers willing to engage in a proven model of distance learning.

 Each session will include a 20-minute educational presentation from the year-long curriculum, followed by in-depth case consultations between community providers and a panel of experts in mental health and addictions at the UW.
 The goal of UW PACC is to develop a regional peer learning and support network for treating mental health and addictions that will ultimately result in better patient care.

-We invite you to participate, and encourage you to bring some of your challenging cases to the discussion by submitting a Case Consultation.
-The series kick-off is on July 7th, but you may join at any time, and attend as regularly as you wish.
+We invite you to participate, and encourage you to bring some of your clinical case questions to the discussion by submitting a Case Consultation.
+Feel free to join at any time, and attend as regularly as you wish.

 UW Perinatal Psychiatry Consultation Line allows any health care provider in Washington State to receive consultation, recommendations, and referrals to community resources from a UW psychiatrist with expertise in perinatal mental health.
 Faculty members consult on any mental health-related questions for patients who are pregnant, in the first year postpartum, or who have pregnancy-related complications (e.g. pregnancy loss, infertility).
 Topics may include depression, anxiety, or other psychiatric disorders; adjustment to pregnancy loss, complications, or difficult life events; risks of psychiatric medications; and non-medication treatments.